Search

 Oral nicotine pouches are a new form of flavored nicotine product, also available in lozenges, that are becoming increasingly popular.

-Despite the popularity, nicotine pouches present some dangers such as nausea, vomiting, addiction, and cigarette relapse.
+Despite their popularity, nicotine pouches present some dangers, such as nausea, vomiting, addiction, and cigarette relapse.

 What are Nicotine Pouches?